 The City will ensure that the assistance and protections afforded to persons or entities under the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA), and Section 104(d) of the Housing and Community Development Act of 1974, is available.
 The URA provides that a displaced person is eligible to receive a rental assistance payment that covers a period of 42 months.
 Given its priority to engage in voluntary acquisition and optional relocation activities to avoid repeated flood damage and improve floodplain management, the City accepts the HUD waiver of the Section 104(d) requirements, which assures uniform and equitable treatment by setting the URA and its implementation regulations, as the sole standard for relocation assistance under the Notice published at 81 FR 39687.
 Efforts to conduct voluntary buyouts for destroyed and extensively damaged buildings in a floodplain may not be subject to all provisions of the URA requirements.
-For LMI residents displaced by the CDBG-DR15 program, a temporary housing program may be available through the CDBG-DR15 program to allow time for new units to be rehabilitated or constructed.
+For LMI residents displaced by the CDBG-DR15 program to allow time for new units to be rehabilitated or constructed.